Moving From NYC to Chicago: Movers, Costs, and Benefits

 We’re not just talking gas cans and cats and dogs, either.
 Nail polish remover, hairspray, succulents - these are all prohibited.

-This is unfortunately a pretty common scam in the moving industry, so if your mover asks for all the money up front, you should find someone else to work with.
+This is unfortunately a pretty common scam in the moving industry, so if your mover asks for all the money upfront, you should find someone else to work with.

 Moving from NYC to Chicago?
 Tell us more and let’s get packing!